 If you are worrying about how to not gain weight in college, then finding an informative fitness blog or two that you love can help you keep on track.
 It can provide you with the inspiration and motivation to keep pushing yourself to stick to your college fitness plan.
 Here are a few blogs that may interest you:

 - Nerd Fitness—After spending years throughout high school and college trying to find a good approach to keeping fit, Steve Kamb started blogging to share his knowledge and help people who struggle just like he did.
 His blog covers topics related to fitness, diet, and mindset, with a bit of nerdiness thrown in there too.

 - Fit Bottomed Girls—Although this blog is targeted more to women, guys can find some useful information there too.
 With a mix of humor, fun, and love, the three ladies that run this blog share their wisdom regarding how to get active and eat healthy without depriving yourself.

-- Tabata Times—Finally, a blog for CrossFit lovers that brings together resources from all over the Internet to one place.
-This blog can help you stay current on the latest CrossFit workouts and tips while inspiring you to keep pushing yourself.
+- Invictus Blog—This site can help you stay current on the latest CrossFit workouts and tips while inspiring you to keep pushing yourself.

 - Born Fitness—This blog's goal is to simplify all of the conflicting information found in the fitness industry and do away with empty promises.
 If you want to get results from good information that deconstructs all of the fitness gimmicks and faulty science, then this could be the blog for you.